PASTAplus/PEP/peps/pep-9.md

 ```
 ### PASTA Integration

-There are three primary integration points between AuthZ and PASTA:
+There are three primary integration points between the *authorization service* and PASTA:

 1. Data package resource ACR registration ([see UML here](./images/pep9-data_package_resource_add_ACL-Data_Package_Life_Cycle_Authorization.png)).
 2. Service method authorization ([see UML here](./images/pep9-service_method_authZ-Service_Method_Authorization.png)).
 3. Data package resource authorization ([see UML here](./images/pep9-data_resource_authZ-Read_Resource_Authorization.png)).

-Each integration point is selected to minimize the impact on the existing PASTA architecture and to provide a seamless transition to the new AuthZ service.
+Each integration point is selected to minimize the impact on the existing PASTA architecture and to provide a seamless transition to the new *authorization service*.

 ### Use Case and REST API Method Definitions

 **1a.
 Add ACL**

-Goal: To parse a valid EML document and add its ACRs to the AuthZ ACR registry for the resources identified in the EML document.
+Goal: To parse a valid EML document and add its ACRs to the ACR registry for the resources identified in the EML document.

 Use case:

 1. The Data Package Manager requests that that ACRs be created from the EML document.
-2. AuthZ parses the EML and extracts the ACRs.
+2. The *authorization service* parses the EML and extracts the ACRs.
-3. AuthZ adds the ACRs to the ACR registry.
+3. The *authorization service* adds the ACRs to the ACR registry.
-4. AuthZ returns a success message to PASTA.
+4. The *authorization service* returns a success message to PASTA.

 Notes: This use case supports the existing PASTA data package upload process.
 Parsing and extracting ACRs from the EML document will require supporting ACRs in both the main EML document and the additional metadata section.
 The principal owner of the data package is not currently represented in the ACR registry.
 This should, however, change for consistency: the principal owner should be added into the ACR registry with the "changePermission" permission.